coluzziandrea/achille/README.md

 > echo $FIREBASE_PROJECT_ID

-and update the file with these values.
+and update the file with these values, or otherwise you can access firebase console and get the values from there.

 ## Run (Metro)